 - if they come in a group with a group leader, OR

-- if they come with a parent who will reside with them, and go to Activities with them
+- if they live with a parent who will reside with them, and go to Activities with them

 Unique will accept 11 year old students to study English Plus Activities only